albertfgu/diffwave-sashimi/README.md

 This is a fork of philsyn/diffwave, a reimplementation of the unconditional waveform synthesizer in [DIFFWAVE: A VERSATILE DIFFUSION MODEL FOR AUDIO SYNTHESIS](https://arxiv.org/pdf/2009.09761.pdf).
-This repository contains code to reproduce the SaShiMi+DiffWave experiments from []().
+This repository contains code to reproduce the SaShiMi+DiffWave experiments from [It’s Raw!
+Audio Generation with State-Space Models](https://arxiv.org/abs/2202.09729) (Goel et al. 2022).

 ## Overview